f-prime/Coffer/docs/GettingStarted.md

 Creating Coffer environments also requires root access, so make sure that your account has `sudo` rights.

 1. In a new terminal type `sudo coffer create myenv`
+2. Enter the environment `sudo coffer enter myenv`

 Coffer will now download and install all of the requirements of an environment.
 This could take a bit depending on your computer and internet connection.

-2. Enter the environment `sudo coffer enter myenv`

-And like that you are now in your first coffer environment!
+Like that you are now in your first coffer environment!
 You can now install applications using `apt-get` or however else you'd like.

 # Introduction to templates